Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 - Heat oil in a deep bottomed pan.
 Throw in the mustard seeds and allow them to pop.

 - Add the cumin seeds and curry leaves.
 Let the cumin crackle.

 - Add the chopped ginger and garlic.
 Saute over medium heat until you get a nice aroma from the roasted garlic.

 - Throw in chopped onions and green chilies.
 Saute the mixture until the onions become pinkish and translucent.

 - Add the chopped tomatoes (or tomato pulp) and salt.
 Cook the mixture for 4-5 minutes on high heat while stirring occasionally.
 Afterward, reduce heat.

-- Add cooked mung beans with its water, sugar, and remaining salt.
-Add 1 cup of water.
+- Add cooked mung beans with water, sugar, and remaining salt.
+Also, add 1 cup of water.
 Continue to cook the mixture for 2 minutes.
-Turn off heat.
+Turn off the heat.
 Add chopped coriander leaves and mix well.